 Secretary of State or DMV Office

 This method may work, but it depends on the state and its policies about releasing information to the public.
-In many states, the Secretary of State or Department of Motor Vehicles may track insurance coverage information.
+The Secretary of State or Department of Motor Vehicles may track insurance coverage information in many states.

 Contact your local office to see if they keep tabs on insurance information and if that info is available to the public.
-In most cases, they check car insurance by number plate, so you’ll need a license plate or VIN number of the vehicle in question.
+In most cases, they check car insurance by number plate, so you’ll need the vehicle’s license plate or VIN number in question.
 A small fee may be charged as well.

 Check with major auto insurance companies

 Call a variety of insurers to see if there’s already a car insurance policy in place.
-You’ll need some basic information, such as the VIN or license plate number or the name and basic details of the person who owns the vehicle.
+You’ll need some basic information, such as the VIN or license plate number or the name and basic details of the vehicle owner.

 Check with local police